Turbulent flows over porous and rough substrates: Scaling of turbulence with substrate parameters

-Another feature of our porous and rough substrates in terms of tangential velocities is the discontinuity of shear $\partial_yU$ across the interface, shown in figure \ref{fig:prfls_U_surf}.
-This discontinuity is a result of the absorption of shear stress as the free flow comes into contact with the flat top surface of the first layer of grains, and as such can be expected to be more diffuse in substrates composed of rounder grains and with less even interfaces.
+Another feature of our porous and rough substrates in terms of tangential velocities is the discontinuity of shear $\partial_yU$ across the interface, shown in figure \ref{fig:prfls_U_surf}. \rgm{A force balance in a thin volume containing the interface shows that the mean shear stress just above and below are different, as the shear stress above is partly balanced by the shear force between the fluid and the flat top surface of the substrate elements.
+This effect is in our case concentrated at the element tips, but} can be expected to be more diffuse in substrates composed of rounder grains and with less even interfaces.
 Figure \ref{fig:Rsh0_vs_All6Len} portrays the ratio of inner to outer shear, $r_{sh}=\partial_yU|_{0^-}\,/\,\partial_yU|_0$, where $\partial_yU|_{0^-}$ is the mean shear approaching $y=0$ from the substrate side, for all the cases.
 None of the length scales $L^+$, $g^+$, $L^+\!-\!g^+$, $h^+$, and $\sqrt{K^+}$ scale the ratio $r_{sh}$.
 Instead, $r_{sh}$ appears to correlate with the porosity $\varepsilon$, suggesting that a denser substrate with lower $\varepsilon$ tends to have a stronger jump of shear, i.e.~smaller $r_{sh}$.
 This is consistent with the above observation that the discontinuity is caused by the shear absorbed at the exposed flat faces of the grains, as their surface area is a larger fraction of the interface plane for lower $\varepsilon$.
 The ratio $r_\textit{sh}$ is roughly linear with $\varepsilon$ except for highly porous cases ($\varepsilon\gtrsim0.9$), of which $r_\textit{sh}$ adjusts to approach the no-jump asymptotic limit, $\lim_{\varepsilon\to1}r_\textit{sh}=1$.

 The observations in this subsection suggest that, for both porous and rough substrates, the interfacial shear jump and the slip length are mainly influenced by the porosity and the permeability, respectively, with no significant direct influence of the substrate microscale details or depth.
 The scaling of slip length with permeability applies also to slip velocities only for small permeabilities, $\sqrt{K^+}\lesssim2$.
 For larger ones, the slip velocity also depends on he substrate depth, as the shear Reynolds stress at the interface becomes increasingly significant for the deeper substrates.
 In any event, we note that the values of $U_s^+$ are significantly smaller than those of $\Delta U^+$, which implies that the slip plays only a small role in determining the drag.
 The effect of substrate granularity and depth are further investigated in \S\ref{subSec:deepPorous} and \S\ref{Sec:unification}.